A Quantum Algorithm To Locate Unknown Hashgrams

 Referring back to phase shifting and amplitude amplification as part of the algorithm, quantum mechanics choose a specific polarization of a defined space and picks a subspace containing half of its dimensions.
 In contrast to picking all of the points within this selected space that contains the q-axis, the quantum Fourier transform takes the set of all complex-valued wave functions on the axis\cite{quantum_fourier}.
 We then examine the p-axis which while also having a valid polarisation, has a set of possible states of a particle related to the first representation by the Fourier transform:

 Physical states exist inside what is known as an $\mathcal{L}^2$ space, which is a vector space (specifically a measure space) that contains all of the squarable integral functions.
-Due to this property, an $\mathcal{L}^2$ space is also a Hilbert space\cite{ruden_analysis}.
-According to Plancherl's theorem,\footnote{\url{https://link.springer.com/article/10.1007\%2FBF03014877}} Fourier Transforms also exist inside a $\mathcal{L}^2$ space.
-A Fourier Transform within a $\mathcal{L}^2(R_n)$ space applied to itself is unitary, which upholds the requirement for all quantum computing operations to be unitary.
+Due to this property, an $\mathcal{L}^2$ space is more specifically a Hilbert space\cite{ruden_analysis}.
+According to Plancherl's theorem,\footnote{\url{https://link.springer.com/article/10.1007\%2FBF03014877}} Fourier Transforms also exist inside $\mathcal{L}^2$ spaces.
+Quantum mechanical operators are required to be unitary and a Fourier Transform within a $\mathcal{L}^2(R_n)$ space applied to itself is unitary.
+This upholds the unitary requirement for all quantum computing operations.